Morioka-Yutaka/shutter_chance/README.md

         In other words, scope ne "MACRO_VARIABLE_SHUTTER_CHANCE2 is included in the extraction.

      - Some AUTOMATIC macro variables may reflect values that were populated or
-       modified as a result of this macro・ｽfs own execution (e.g., SYSLAST, SYSERR,
+       modified as a result of this macro　own execution (e.g., SYSLAST, SYSERR,
        SYSINDEX, etc.).
 Their presence or contents should be interpreted accordingly.